 Tooth #19 was obturated with gutta percha, Roth’s sealed and closed with cotton and Cavit.

 Patient was seen for an evaluation of tooth #20 recently and this tooth will require an apicoectomy.
-Tooth #19 can also been seen on the PA and there is evidence of complete healing on tooth #19.
+Tooth #19 can also be seen on the PA and there is evidence of complete healing on tooth #19.
 Tooth #19 still has the same gold crown and it was sealed the access was sealed with an amalgam.